Justin-Panagos/GAN/README.md

 # Django GAN
-This GAN project is subject to change and should not be considered a full project just yet, iterations :
+This GAN project is subject to change and should not be considered a full project just yet,

+iterations :
   - GAN
   - WGAN
-  - WGAN-GP (currnt setup with Tensorflow)
+  - WGAN-GP (current setup with Tensorflow)

 This is a Django web app that allows you to generate images using a pre-trained Generative Adversarial Network (GAN).